git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 and keep that open in a pane.
 It's kind of like a Facebook newsfeed, except for programmers and system administrators.

+You could also bring in a tool like [multitail](https://vanheusden.com/multitail/).
+You'd be in for an [*Inception*](http://www.imdb.com/title/tt1375666/) moment, because you'd be using a log multiplexer in a terminal multiplexer.

 ## File watching

 In my never ending conquest for file watchers, I've become the unofficial